Introduction

 4.Maintenance Requirements

-While transformers are in the legacy of low maintenance, it is still obligatory for their regular inspections and occasionally service.
-Provide service checkups, carry out testing, and take immediate actions to deal with the problems are all necessary in order to achieve better performance of the engine.
-On top of that, there are some activities of fixing which contribute to the operational costs.
+While transformers are generally known for their low maintenance, nevertheless, it is still obligatory to conduct regular inspections and occasional servicing.
+Specifically, providing service checkups, carrying out testing, and taking immediate actions to address any problems are all necessary in order to achieve better performance of the transformer.
+Moreover, on top of that, certain repair activities contribute to operational costs.
+Therefore, proper maintenance balances performance improvement with cost management.

 5.Temperature Sensitivity

-The power ratio and effectiveness of big vans depend on the temperature swings.
-During hot weather conditions, aging process may be enhanced and insulation life will be more shortened that impair transformer’s reliability eventually.
-Providing proper cooling, e.g., wind turbine need fans or an oil system, is the best way to resolve this problem.
+The power ratio and effectiveness of large transformers depend on temperature fluctuations.
+Hot weather accelerates aging and shortens insulation life, which eventually impairs transformer reliability.
+Providing proper cooling—such as using fans or an oil system—is the best way to address this problem.

 6.Noise Generation